Reforming Maternal Care Could Prevent Postpartum Crisis

 Because moms might prioritize their baby’s well-child appointment over their own postpartum visit, a 2024 JAMA Network Open study found that using pediatrician offices as a screening opportunity for maternal health could be a viable alternative.
 Babies typically see their doctors three times within the first two months, at two days, two weeks, and two months of life.

-• More than 95 percent of mothers accompanied their babies to appointments, making it feasible.
+• More than 95 percent of mothers accompanied their babies to appointments.

 • Screening women at pediatric visits improved diagnostic rates.